cul-it/cul-folio-analytics/metadb/canned_reports/MCR406/README.md

 **Revised to Metadb by:** Sharon Markus

 This query creates a table of mapping for instances with 903 values and publishes it to the `local_digpres` schema.
+It is automated to run daily at 5am.

 ### Description:
 The table of mapping for instances with 903 values includes: